ftiasch/ccpc-final-2020/main/nondegenerate-triangle/statement.md

 ## Output

-For each test cases, output an integer which denotes the result.
+For each test cases, output an integer which denotes the minimum number of points left.

 <!--SAMPLES-->